JonathanSalwan/Triton/README.rst

 Description
 -----------

-Triton is a project which provides more components to the framework Pin to improve the instrumentation and to apply some program analysis specifically oriented for vulnerabilities research.
-These components are a taint engine, a dynamic symbolic engine, a memory snapshot engine, a translation of x64 instruction to the SMT2-LIB language and a Z3 interface to solve constraints.
+Triton is a project which provides more components to the framework Pin in order to improve the instrumentation and to apply some program analysis oriented for vulnerabilities research.
+Basically, these components are a taint engine, a dynamic symbolic engine, a memory snapshot engine, a translation of x64 instruction to the SMT2-LIB language and a Z3 interface to solve constraints.
 Based on these components, Triton provides runtime behavior analysis to find some kind of bugs.

 Symbolic Engine
 ---------------